nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Delete Item Feature

 `DeleteItemCommand` facilitates the deletion of an existing `Item`.
-This consequentially cascades to impact any `Recipe` in the list of recipes that are associated with this item, as such, these matching `Recipe` are also deleted.
+This deletion cascades to impact any `Recipe` in the list of recipes that are associated with this item, as such, these matching `Recipe` are also deleted.

 This command was implemented to resolve the [userstory](user-stories-for-v1.1), regarding "As a user I want to delete